-To best protect against the spread and/or a resurgence of the COVID-19 disease, manufacturing, logistics, and warehousing operations who are not able to affirmatively answer the following four basic questions should not plan to re-open operations until they are able to provide substantially sufficient positive response to each of these areas of concern.
+To best protect against the spread and/or a resurgence of the COVID-19 disease, sales and service entities that are not able to affirmatively answer the following four basic questions should not plan to re-open operations until they are able to provide substantially sufficient responses to each of these areas of concern.

 - 1. Have you put COVID-19 health and safety mitigations into effect for the health and safety of your employees throughout the workday, including, as necessary, transport to and from your facility? - 2.
 Do you have reasonable, ongoing demand for your product/service? - 3.
-Do you have ample supply of incoming production materials to support your manufacturing operations at a reasonable level? - 4.
+Do you have ample supply of incoming production materials to support your operations at a reasonable level? - 4.
 Have executive orders which have prevented your operation to continue during the COVID-19 crisis been lifted, or have you been provided with a waiver as an essential business?

-Manufacturing, logistics and warehousing operations who meet the guidance provided in this document and could show evidence thereof should be in a more favorable position to re-open.
+Sales and service entities meeting the guidance provided in this document and could show evidence thereof should be in a more favorable position to re-open.
 Those that are unable to do so likely have more work to do before re-opening.